velartrill/velartrill.github.io/orig/kestrel.md

 "The honor is all mine, First Elder.
 Thank you for taking this call at such short notice."

 "Please, I must thank you for everything you have done for our people.
 For this, I have not yet had the opportunity.
-Truly, I feel we owe you our continuing freedom to live in our own way, and I bless you for this, ten thousand times and ten."
+Truly, I feel we owe you our continuing freedom to live in our own way, and I bless your name for this, ten thousand times and ten."

 I can feel my cheeks reddening as I look down.
 "Your words are humbling, First Elder.
 I am grateful for whatever part fate saw fit for me to play in ensuring peace between our peoples, and I remain determined to keep that peace alive."